 1988 Açores (photographs by Maurício Abreu)

-Translator DINIZ BORGES – recipient of 2017's Outstanding Teacher Award from the California Language Teachers' Association, and Tulare County's 2007-8 High School Teacher of the Year – teaches Portuguese at Tulare Union High School and at College of the Sequoias, where he directs its Institute for Azorean-American Studies.
+Translator DINIZ BORGES – 2017 recipient of the Azores Legislative Assembly's Insígnia Autonómica de Reconhecimento, and the Outstanding Teacher Award from the California Language Teachers' Association, as well as Tulare County's 2007-8 High School Teacher of the Year – teaches Portuguese at Tulare Union High School and at College of the Sequoias, where he directs its Institute for Azorean-American Studies.
 The Praia da Vitória, Terceira, native holds a B.A. from Chapman University and M.A. from California State University-Dominguez Hills.
 He writes regularly on American topics for Portuguese-language newspapers in the US, Canada and Portugal, edits the fine-arts section of California's Portuguese Tribune, and since 1990 has moderated a cultural television program on KNXT-49 in Fresno.
 From 1990-2002 he organized and hosted "Filamentos de Herança Atlântica" [Threads of Atlantic Heritage] symposia in Tulare, and from 2004-8 was President of the Council of Portuguese Communities for the US, Canada and Bermuda.
 He has co-chaired Luso-American Education Foundation conferences, is Honorary Portuguese Consul in Tulare, Vice President of the Tulare-Angra do Heroísmo Sister City Foundation, and President of APPEU&C [North American Portuguese Teachers Association].
-He and Katharine Baker will soon be translating Álamo Oliveira's 2014 novel Marta de Jesus (a verdadeira).
+In 2017 he was elected to the Board of the non-partisan PALCUS [Portuguese American Leadership Council of the United States].
+He and Katharine Baker are currently translating Álamo Oliveira's 2014 novel Marta de Jesus (a verdadeira).

 OTHER BOOKS BY DINIZ BORGES: